Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/01-soc-foundation/README.md

 ![Failed Logon Counts](../../screenshots/04-failed-logon-counts.png)
 ![Failed Logon Chart](../../screenshots/05-failed-logon-chart.png)

-`\ADMINISTRATOR` was the primary target at 10,255 failed attempts — the default Windows local admin account name, which automated scanners try first.
+`\ADMINISTRATOR` was the primary target, with 10,255 failed attempts; it's the default Windows local admin account name that automated scanners try first.
 Case variations (`\admin`, `\administrator`, `\ADMIN`) were targeted separately, as automated tools test multiple formats.
-One interesting entry: `Tamarindo@tamacc\Administrator` at 373 attempts, which looked like an external domain account — I flagged it for investigation in the later cross-domain phase.
+One interesting entry: `Tamarindo@tamacc\Administrator` at 373 attempts, which looked like an external domain account.
+I flagged it for investigation in the later cross-domain phase.

 ---